ArmandoAnescu/ArmandoAnescu/README.md

 Hi!👋 I'm Armando😊
-I'm currently an IT student here at IIS Viola Marchesini I'm looking forward to:<br>
+I'm currently an IT student here at IIS Viola Marchesini.
+I'm looking forward to:<br>
 -Learn more and grow<br>
 -Collaborate with people<br>